ginic/topic-modeling-study/README.md

 Corpus pre-processing and topic modeling experiments are done using shell scripts in `scripts`.

 ## Building the corpus
-The `topic_modeling/corpus_preprocessing.py` will create Mallet formate `.tsv` files the raw tokens, oracle lemmas and each appropriate stemmer given the language of the corpus.
-The `scripts/preprocess_corpus.sh` is a convenience wrapper around the python script.

 ## Corpus statistics
 To generate counts of tokens, word types, type to token ratio and character to token ratio for each stemming treatment, use `scripts/corpus_stats.sh`.
 It takes the `.tsv` files output from `topic_modeling/corpus_preprocessing.py` and produces a `.tsv`.